ravim786/gradle-dmn-springboot-example/README.md

 Note:
 * The build from int branch will strip off '-SNAPSHOT', from the version.
-* Provide the javaHome path in gradle.properties, if not the script picks from systems path
+* Provide the javaHome path in gradle.properties, in case of CICD, the script picks from systems path
 * The default version is set to '1.0.0-SNAPSHOT' in gradle.properties

 Pre-Requisite